Caspian by Performance Samples Review

 - Built for Kontakt 5.5.1 and above – full, retail version of Kontakt required, NCW-compressed, ~1.16 GB total

-Compared to other libraries the number of instruments first sounds limiting, but it is not really an issue for many compositions.
+Compared to other libraries the number of instruments first sounds limiting, but it is not an issue for many compositions.
 If required most composers have general speaking access to more brass library in their template.
+For more on Performance Samples see also your review of Fluid Shorts and Oceania.

 After purchase, you receive a download code that you have to use in the Continuata Connect tool (See video below).
 The Continuata can crash as you see in the video below but recovers when started again.

 Caspian is very playable and musical.
 You can play each instrument from moderately soft to very loud.
-Use the mod wheel (CC1), if you find the tone to soft.
+Use the mod wheel (CC1), if you find the tone to be sweet.

 Caspian does not incorporate legato patches like many other brass libraries.
 Legato is addressed through samples from actual performances which are used and resulting in a lifelike original sound.